Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Problem Formulation

 Our objective is to design a control policy that minimizes the long-term expected discounted sum total cost starting from any initial state, i.e.,

 This problem falls within the class of MDPs with infinite horizon discounted cost.
-It is well known that the optimal solution is given by a stationary policy and can be obtained as the unique solution to the Bellman's equation:
+It is well known that the optimal solution is given by a stationary policy\footnote{A stationary policy is a policy where the same decision rule is used in each timeslot.} and can be obtained as the unique solution to the Bellman's equation~\cite{puterman2009markov}: